DanielPollithy/danielpollithy.github.io/_posts/2018-04-05-calculating-a-feed-forward-net-by-hand.md

 ![Screenshot from 2018-04-05 15-11-59.png]({{site.baseurl}}/images/Screenshot from 2018-04-05 15-11-59.png)

-It doesn't matter how many epochs you are going to wait our how many hidden layers you add the loss will always stay at around 0.5.
+It doesn't matter how many epochs you are going to wait or how many hidden layers you add, the loss will always stay at around 0.5.

-But if you swith the activation function to ReLU or anything else and add one hidden layer with four perceptrons you obtain a perfect example.
+But if you switch the activation function to ReLU or anything else and add one hidden layer with four perceptrons you obtain a perfect example.

 ![Screenshot from 2018-04-05 15-18-08.png]({{site.baseurl}}/images/Screenshot from 2018-04-05 15-18-08.png)

 ### Calculation

-The network is called feed forward because there is no backward loop as in recurrent neural networks.
+These networks are called feed forward because there is no backward loop as in recurrent neural networks.
 The perceptrons a. k. a. neurons are illustrated as single units but we are going to deal with them layerwise as vectors.

 ![xor_ffn.png]({{site.baseurl}}/images/xor_ffn.png)

 The calculation of every layer i consists of:
-- Our input $x_i$ is a vector consisting of two binary values.
-For example: $ x_0 = (0,0)^T $
+- Our input x_i is a vector.
+For example: x_0 = (0,0)^T for the first layer
-- The weight matrix $W_i$
+- The weight matrix W_i
-- The vector of biases for every neuron $b_i$
+- The vector of biases for every neuron b_i
-- Estimated values ŷ which are calculated by $ŷ_i = W_i x_i + b_i$
+- Estimated values ŷ which are calculated by $$ŷ_i = W_i x_i + b_i$$

+After the first layer the estimated values ŷ are used as inputs for the next layer and so on.

+This post won't explain how to train a neural network.
+It will only show how to feed the input values through the network to return a prediction.

+Therefore we assume the following values:
+First weight matrix
+$$bb W_{1} \= \begin{pmatrix}20 & 20\\\ -20 & -20\end{pmatrix}$$